Boscoe Holder

-Boscoe Holder (16 July 1921 – 21 April 2007), born Arthur Aldwyn Holder in Arima, Trinidad and Tobago, was Trinidad and Tobago's leading contemporary painter, who also had a celebrated international career spanning six decades as a designer and visual artist, dancer, choreographer and musician.
+Boscoe Holder (16 July 1921 – 21 April 2007), born Arthur Aldwyn Holder in Arima, Trinidad and Tobago, was one of Trinidad and Tobago's leading contemporary painters, who also had a celebrated international career spanning six decades as a designer and visual artist, dancer, choreographer, and musician.

-Living in London, England, during the 1950s and 1960s, Boscoe Holder has been credited with introducing limbo dancing and steel-pan playing to Britain, performing on British television and radio, in variety and nightclubs, in films, and at well-known theatres in London's West End.
+Living in London, England, during the 1950s and 1960s, Boscoe Holder has been credited with introducing limbo dancing and steelpan playing to Britain, performing on British television and radio, in variety and nightclubs, in films, and at well-known theatres in London's West End.
 His company also danced for Queen Elizabeth II at her coronation in 1953, and, two years later, at Windsor Castle.

 He is considered one of the top painters from the Caribbean and his works are in many collections around the world.
-Particularly recognizable for his paintings of people of colour, reflecting his appreciation of Caribbean people and culture, Holder often used his dancers as models, his "favourite" being his wife Sheila who was also lead dancer in his company.
+Known for his paintings of Caribbean people and culture, Holder often used his dancers as models, including his wife, Sheila Clarke, who was also lead dancer in his company.

 Early life

 Born in Trinidad to Louise de Frense and Arthur Holder from Barbados, Boscoe Holder was the eldest of five children.
 He attended Tranquility Intermediate School and Queen's Royal College.
-He started a musical career at a young age, playing the piano professionally for rich French creole, Portuguese and Chinese families.
+He started a musical career at a young age, playing the piano professionally for rich French Creole, Portuguese, and Chinese families.
 In his teens, he began painting seriously.
-He was an early member of the Trinidad Art Society, along with people such as Ivy Hochoy, Hugh Stollmeyer and Amy Leong Pang.
+He was an early member of the Trinidad Art Society, along with people such as Ivy Hochoy, Hugh Stollmeyer, and Amy Leong Pang.

 Holder also formed his own dance company, the Holder Dance Company.
-His style carefully preserved Afro-Caribbean tradition.
-His paintings and dances were inspired by the shango, bongo and bélé dances, of the slaves.
-In 1947, he visited the US, where he taught dancing at the Katherine Dunham School and exhibited his paintings at a gallery in Greenwich Village, and on his return to Trinidad, in 1948, he married Sheila Clarke, his leading dancer.
-Boscoe's younger brother, actor Geoffrey Holder – perhaps best known for his role as the villain Baron Samedi in the 1973 James Bond-film Live and Let Die – joined Boscoe's dance company at the age of seven.
+His paintings and dances focused on Afro-Caribbean tradition, inspired by the shango, bongo and bélé dances of enslaved people.
+In 1947, he visited the United States, where he taught dance at the Katherine Dunham School and exhibited his paintings at a gallery in Greenwich Village.
+On his return to Trinidad in 1948, he married Sheila Clarke, the lead dancer of his company.
+Holder's younger brother, actor Geoffrey Holder, joined Boscoe's dance company at the age of seven.